 Joseph Boals, MD is from Memphis, Tennessee.
 He graduated from the University of North Carolina-Charlotte and the University of Tennessee- Memphis School of Medicine.
 Dr. Boals completed his Pediatric Residency in Memphis at the University of Tennessee Health Sciences Center and LeBonheur Children's Hospital/ St. Jude Children's Research Hospital.
 He is board certified by the American Board of Pediatrics and joined the practice in 1996.
 His areas of interest include asthma, infectious disease, well infant care and cooking up the best ribs this side of Memphis.

-Christoph Diasio, MD is from Birmingham, Alabama.
-He graduated from the University of North Carolina-Chapel Hill with Honors in Biology and graduated from the University of Alabama School of Medicine (Birmingham).
+Christoph Diasio, MD CHRISTOPH DIASIO, MD is from Birmingham, Alabama.
+He graduated from the University of North Carolina-Chapel Hill with Honors in Biology and graduated from the University of Alabama School of Medicine-Birmingham.
 He completed his Pediatric Internship and Residency at the University of Tennessee Health Sciences Center in Memphis at LeBonheur Children's Hospital/St Jude Children's Research Hospital/The Med.
-Dr. Diasio earned his Board Certification in Pediatrics in Oct 2001 and is board certified by the National Board of Physicians and Surgeons.
+Dr. Diasio earned his Board Certification in Pediatrics in October 2001 and is board certified by the National Board of Physicians and Surgeons.
 Dr. Diasio is married and has three children.
-He is a big proponent of breastfeeding and correcting misinformation regarding vaccine safety.
+He is a proponent of breastfeeding and correcting misinformation regarding vaccine safety.
 Dr. Diasio was on the American Academy of Pediatrics Vision 2020 Task Force and is Co-Chair of the North Carolina Pediatric Council, which seeks to smooth relationships between Pediatricians and insurance companies.
 He has professional interests in pediatric practice management and was on the executive committee of the AAP Section on Practice Management (SOAPM).
-Dr. Diasio was Chair of SOAPM from 2014-2018 , was elected Vice President of the NC Pediatric Society Oct 2018 and became president of NCPEDS August 2020.
-Dr Diasio is the site sub investigator for a Pfizer Phase 3 vaccine against RSV that is given to the mother while pregnant to protect the baby against RSV (in partnership with Firsthealth and Dr John Byron).
-Dr. Diasio joined the practice in 2001.
+Dr. Diasio was Chair of SOAPM from 2014-2018, was elected Vice President of the NC Pediatric Society October 2018 and was president of North Carolina Pediatric Society from 2020-2022.
+Dr Diasio is currently on the AAP Payor Advocacy Advisory Committee.
+Dr. Diasio was a site sub-investigator for Pfizer Phase 3 maternal RSV vaccine trials to protect babies against RSV, in partnership with Firsthealth and Dr John Byron.
+Dr Diasio became the Chair of the Board of Managers of CCPN CIN in 2023.
+Dr. Diasio joined the Sandhills Pediatrics in 2001.